StreetVoice/django-elastic-transcoder/README.rst

 |Build Status| |Coverage Status|

-This package is an `Django` app, let you integrate with AWS Elastic Transcoder easily.
+``django-elastic-transcoder`` is an `Django` app, let you integrate AWS Elastic Transcoder in Django easily.

 What is provided in this package?